Compare/contrast the Character Sheet for the source anime

 Melvin: "Yay!
 Once again friendship saves the day.
 I love it when that happens.
 This calls for a group hug.
 Group hug, everyone!"

-- Defeat By Irony: Defeated by he biggest bear hug of his life, courtesy of the other Egyptian Gods.
+- Death by Irony: Defeated by the biggest bear hug of his life, courtesy of the other Egyptian Gods.

 - Double Entendre: Inherits the "rod" jokes from Marik when he takes over his body.